lit/rfcs/rfcs/0005-standard-signals.md

 }
 ```

+### effect(callback, options)

+An `effect` re-runs the provided callback any time signals accessed inside the callback are set.
+Effects run a microtask after any signals change. `effect` returns a dispose funcction which can be called to stop the effect from running.
+By providing `options`, an effect can be associated with an `element` and coordinated with its update cycle.

 ### watch() directive

 The `watch()` async directive accepts a signal and renders its value _asynchronously_ to the containing binding.
 When the signal changes, the binding value is updated directly.